-The situation is better than that with a standard remote employee, because the extended team member is also under local supervision and monitoring by the service provider.
+The situation is better than that with a standard remote employee, because the extended team member is also under local management and monitoring by the service provider.

 If the problems turn out to be unresolvable, it is quick and easy to select, vet, and contract a new extended team member from the service provider’s talent pool, with extra assistance from the service provider for the handover.

 An extended team can be contracted to work directly on a project.
 This can be in order to access expertise to develop certain features, or to shorten timelines for project completion.